-Importantly, patients may develop CTEPH without any history of a blood clot.
+This is important because these patients may develop CTEPH without being able to recall a blood clot.
 It is also possible for CTEPH to develop from multiple small clots over a long period of time, as opposed to one or two large blood clots.

-The symptoms of CTEPH are non-specific, and similar to other types of pulmonary hypertension.
-The most common symptoms of CTEPH are shortness of breath and exercise intolerance.
-Less frequent symptoms include a dry cough, chest pain, and heart palpitations.
-As the disease progresses, symptoms of light-headedness or exercise-related dizziness may occur.
-Abdominal and lower extremity swelling may develop as lung pressures increase, and the right ventricle, which pumps blood into the lungs, begins to weaken.
+The most common symptoms of CTEPH are fatigue and shortness of breath during exertion (for example, when climbing stairs).
+Other symptoms can include a dry cough, chest pain and feeling your heart racing also called palpitations, although fewer CTEPH patients experience these symptoms.
+As the disease progresses, some patients report light-headedness or exercise-related dizziness.
+Abdominal pain and swelling of the legs may develop as lung pressures increase, and the right ventricle of the heart—which pumps blood into the lungs—begins to weaken.

-Approximately 1% of patients with an acute pulmonary embolism will develop CTEPH.
-People who have very large pulmonary emboli may be at increased risk of developing CTEPH.
-Patients who already manifest some pulmonary hypertension at the time of diagnosis of a pulmonary embolism may also have an increased likelihood of developing CTEPH.
+Experts believe that between 0.5-5% of patients with an acute pulmonary embolism may be at risk for later developing CTEPH.
+People who have very large pulmonary emboli may be at increased risk.
+Those who already have some degree of PH when they are diagnosed with a pulmonary embolism may also have an increased likelihood of developing CTEPH.
 Some underlying blood clotting disorders are more common in patients with CTEPH, though not all clotting disorders increase risk.
-Additionally, some chronic medical conditions are associated with increased CTEPH risk.